liuktc/ML4CV_Assignment/README.md

 # Open-World Semantic Segmentation (ML4CV Assignment)

 This repository contains the implementation of an open-world semantic segmentation model using a pre-trained DINOv3 backbone and metric learning techniques.
 The model is designed to segment known classes while identifying unknown classes as anomalies.
+[Assignment Page](https://github.com/CVLAB-Unibo/ml4cv-assignment)

 ## Setup